Our Aerials Pool is the reason why Utah Olympic Park is known as a Freestyle Factory.

 For information on our Oval running programs,

 The Utah Olympic Oval facility consists of five acres under a clear span suspension roof.
-The facility houses a 400-meter speed skating oval, two international size ice sheets, indoor soccer field, a
+The facility houses a 400-meter speed skating oval, two international size ice sheets, a four-lane 442-meter

 History section: The Utah Olympic Oval was built with the purpose of hosting speed skating competitions during the 2002 Salt Lake Olympic Winter Games, but serves as a legacy to the State of Utah for all members of the community to enjoy.
 The Oval, as well as the Utah Olympic Park in Park City, is operated by the Utah Athletic Foundation.
 The Oval is part of a multi-purpose recreation complex that includes recreational gyms, weight facilities and swimming pools.